Oracle supports the Federal Information Processing Standard (FIPS) standard for 140-2.

 - In the

-This parameter is set to
+This parameter is

 - Repeat this procedure in any Oracle Database home for any database server or client.